Wasmswap/wasmswap-interface/README.md

 ### App name

-By default, the app uses the project name.
-We don't necessarily mind if you use our project name but prefer to be unique and creative.
+By default, the app uses the `Wasmswap` name.
 To update the app name, go to the `.env` file and change the following variable:

 ```
-NEXT_PUBLIC_SITE_TITLE=CoolSwap
+NEXT_PUBLIC_SITE_TITLE=Wasmswap
 ```

-That will change the site title and update what it renders in the footer.
+That will change the site title and update the footer.

 ### Demo mode

-By default, the app renders demo mode warning to warn the users that the app runs in a demo/simulation mode and does not allow for trading real assets.
+By default, the app renders demo mode warning to warn the users that the app runs in a demo/simulation mode.
 If you'd like to disable the demo mode, update this env variable:

 ```
 NEXT_PUBLIC_TEST_MODE_DISABLED=false